billyhansen6/DraftKingsPredictions/README.md

 The models I tried were the following:

-Multiple Linear Regression
+- Multiple Linear Regression
-Random Forest
+- Random Forest
-XGboost
+- XGboost
-Artifical Nueral Network
+- Artificial Neural Network
-Support Vector Machine
+- Support Vector Machine
-Ensemble between MLR, ANN and Random Forest
+- Ensemble between MLR, ANN and Random Forest

 All models yielded somewhat similar results, but surprisingly, the simple, multiple linear regression model was the best performing one.
 The ensemble learning model was just about as good, but for simplicity's sake I went with the MLR model for my predictions.
-I'm considering paying for another expert's predictions and ensembling their's with my top 2 or 3 models when the season starts.
+I'm considering paying for another expert's predictions and ensemble-ing their model with my top 2 or 3 models when the season starts.

 The dataset included about 45 thousand rows.
-To test my model I used K-Fold Cross validation on 20% of the dataset.
+To test my model, I used K-Fold Cross validation on 20% of the dataset.
 The best performing models had a mean squared error of about 33, and an R2 score of about .82.

 ### Optimization of lineups

 Optimization is something that I didn't have any experience in before this project.
-I borrowed the code from this github repository to complete this step: https://github.com/coaltunbey/nba-lineup-optimization/blob/master/main.ipynb
+I borrowed the code from this GitHub repository to complete this step: https://github.com/coaltunbey/nba-lineup-optimization/blob/master/main.ipynb

 The purpose of this step is to use the predictions the create the optimal line-up (get the most amount of projected points for $50000).